Recipe: InstantPot 15min Spaghetti Bologonese

 1. Turn on your Instant Pot, set to Saute and add the 1 tablespoon of olive oil.

-2. Put the ground beef with the 1/2 tsp each of garlic, onion and Italian season powder and cook the ground beef until evenly brown
+2. Add the minced garlic, then the ground beef, then 1/2 tsp each of garlic, onion and Italian season powder.

-3. Add the 1 tsp boullion sauce and stir.
+5. Add the 1 tsp boullion sauce and stir.

-5. Set your Instant Pot to Pressure Cook for 7 minutes with release open.
+8. Set your Instant Pot to Pressure Cook for 7 minutes with release open.

-6. Let stand for a few minutes then serve (this lets the pasta better absorb the sauce).
+9. Let stand for a few minutes then serve (this lets the pasta better absorb the sauce).

 For what it’s worth, I can actually cook proper meals… check out my Australian Rack of Lamb recipe.